JoacimWall/joacimwall.github.io/blog_source/docs/grpc_in_xamarin.md

 #### Configure AspNetCore to use Grpc.AspNetCore.Web
-We have one more file that are god to take o look at and that is the Startup.cs that looks like this from the start. he we need to change some lines to be able to get i to work with Xamarin.
+We have one more file that are god to take a look at and that is the Startup.cs.
+It looks like this from the start.
+We need to change some lines to be able to get i to work with Xamarin.
 ![Screenshot](img/grpc_in_xamarin/startup_file.png)
 In the Configure function
 add